Beef and veal stew shepherd’s pie is a feast. It’s for a Sunday Supper. It’s for company and loved ones. It’s a slow cook with lingering pleasure.

 This is an amazing, rich, satisfying recipe from Daniel Boulard.
 As soon as I saw this, I knew I would have to make it.
 This is a meal for cold weather, and a big appetite, as it’s very filling, but it’s real food, so eat up.

 This is a slow food recipe, using veal stock, red wine and beef.
 The whipped potatoes are made with Manchego Cheese.
+You can switch out veal stock for beef stock.

 This is a the best of a stew and best of mashed potatoes.